-Agenda and Outline of the Quick Year-End Workshop
+Agenda and Outline of the Quick Year-End Workshop Agenda and Outline of the Quick Year-End Workshop Date & Time: Location: Suggested attendees: All those involved in year-end, including accounts payable, financial and management accountants, representatives from teams who interface with year-end routines, e.g., someone from IT, payroll etc.) Learning Outcomes: Attendees after this workshop will be able to: discuss and explain to management why their organization should have quicker Y/E reporting use better practices to streamline their current bottlenecks use a step-by-step implementation framework describe better practice year-end routines

-Agenda and Outline of the Quick Year-End Workshop Date & Time e: Location: management ttendees: All those involved in year-end including accounts payable, financial and accountants, representatives from teams who interface with year-end routines, e.g. m IT, payroll etc) Learning Ou tcomes: Attendees af ter this workshop will be able to: use betteuse a step nd explain to management why their organization should have quicker Y/E reporting r practices to streamline their current bottlenecks by step implementation framework better practice year-end routines 9.00 am Welcome by Financial Controller 9.10 Setting the scene - A review of better practices among accounting teams, that are delivering swift annual reporting, topics covered include: . what is quick y/e reporting benefits of quick annual reporting to management and the finance team better practice year-end procedures - stories the current performance gap between and better practice precision Vs timeliness Senior management, PR expert involved in annual report, representative from the legal team and a selection of budget holders ( who are based in locally), will be invited to attend this session "setting the scene" 9.50 Agreement on the current key bottlenecks of year-end reporting presented by Financial Controller the current cost estimate of year-end reporting the human cost of the annual accounts process (weekends and late nights worked)
+9.00 am Welcome by Financial Controller 9.10 Setting the scene - A review of better practices among accounting teams that are delivering swift annual reporting.
+Topics covered include: what is quick y/e reporting benefits of quick annual reporting to management and the finance team better practice year-end procedures - stories the current performance gap between and better practice precision Vs. timeliness Senior management, a PR expert involved in the annual report, a representative from the legal team, and a selection of budget holders (who are based locally) will be invited to attend this session, "setting the scene"